wesovilabs/koazee/README.md

 #### How can I check an error in runtime?

-You always can check if any oepration fail during the runtime
+You always can check if any operation fail during the runtime

 ```golang
 package main